GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
+> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
 >
-> ~ *Charles Babbage*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts